-The parse trees of S2 and S3 are pretty similar and their generalization, written as a list, is {MD-can, PRP-I, VB-get, NN-focus, NN-lens, IN-for JJ-digital NN-camera}.
-For S1 and S2 they are quite different.
+The parse trees of the second and the third examples are pretty similar and their generalization, written as a list, is {MD-can, PRP-I, VB-get, NN-focus, NN-lens, IN-for JJ-digital NN-camera.
+For the first and second sentences they are quite different.
 Therefore, they are split into chunks of phrases.
-Examples of chunks for S1 are (SBAR-how to use the digital zoom of this camera for filming insects), (NP-the digital zoom of this camera), (NP-the digital zoom), (DT-the), etc. There are in total 29 such chunks for S1 and 19 for S2.
+Examples of chunks for the first sentence are (SBAR-how to use the digital zoom of this camera for filming insects), (NP-the digital zoom of this camera), (NP-the digital zoom), (DT-the), etc. There are in total 29 such phrase chunks for the first sentence and 19 for the second.
 Afterwards, for each sentence, these phrases are grouped so that phrases of one type (NP, PP, VP, etc) are placed in one group.
-Then one takes a phrase from one group, say, from NP, in S1, another phrase from the same group from S2, and tries to generalize them, provided that certain integrity constraints are satisfied.
+After that, one takes a phrase from one group, say, from NP, in the first sentence, another phrase from the same group from another sentence, and tries to generalize them, provided that certain integrity constraints are satisfied.
 This process is repeated for all phrase-pairs, aiming to establish correspondences between as many words as possible.
-The result can be several generalizations, returning meanings which are common to the sentences.
-For S1 and S2, there are six such generalizations.
-Two of them are quite interesting: [JJ-digital NN-camera] (the sentences have a common concept "digital camera") and [VBP- ADJP- NN-zoom NN-camera] (a phrase talking about "some-kind-of zoom camera").
+The result can be several generalizations, returning meanings, which are common to the sentences.
+In our example, for sentences S1 and S2, there are six such generalizations.
+Two of them are quite interesting: [JJ-digital NN-camera] (the sentences have a common concept "digital camera") and [VBP- ADJP- NN-zoom NN-camera] (a verb phrase talking about "some-kind-of zoom camera").

-In [21], further interesting themes are discussed, e.g., how to get logical forms from generalizations, generalization-based search, etc., but they go beyond the scope of our discussion.
+The authors of [15] discuss further interesting themes, e.g., how to get logical forms from generalizations, generalization-based search, evaluations, etc., but they go beyond the scope of our discussion.

 Anti-unification in grounded language learning.
-In [12], the authors propose a method of learning the meaning of phrases from phrase/context pairs in which the phrase's meaning is not explicitly represented.
+In [7], the authors propose a method of learning the meaning of phrases from phrase/context pairs in which the phrase's meaning is not explicitly represented.
 They aim at modeling the way how children learn language.
 Often, learning from a physical context means to find a correspondence between the phrase elements and observed things.
 The phrases are assumed to be linked to the context, but it is not required that all context elements are mentioned in phrases.